Le Boat Flash Sale Marks the Start of Boating Season

 Explore Europe and Canada by Houseboat in 2026

-During the flash sale, guests can save 30% on their boating vacations in some of the world’s most iconic inland waterways, including:
+During the flash sale, guests can save 30% on their boating holidays in some of the world’s most iconic inland waterways, including:

 • Canada – Rideau Canal & Trent Severn Waterway